Karakalpak rebellion (1603–1605)

-Abd al-Ghaffar's rebellion — the uprising of the Karakalpaks, led by their proclaimed ruler "False-Abd al-Ghaffar Sultan", against the Kazakh Khanate.
+Abd al-Ghaffar's rebellion — the uprising of the Karakalpaks, led by their proclaimed ruler "Abd al-Ghaffar Sultan", against the Kazakh Khanate.

 Background

-The new ruler of the Kazakhs was Yeshim, the brother of Tawakkul.
+The new ruler of the Kazakhs was Esim, the brother of Tawakkul.
 He chose not to continue the war and agreed to peace, which the representatives of the Bukharan Khan had persistently sought.
-As a result of the negotiations, Pir-Muhammad ceded Tashkent, Sayram, and Turkestan to Yeshim but retained the ancient capital of Mawarannahr—Samarkand.
+As a result of the negotiations, Pir-Muhammad ceded Tashkent, Sayram, and Turkestan to Esim but retained the ancient capital of Mawarannahr—Samarkand.

 Uprising

-Among the political rivals of Yeshim Khan, sources particularly highlight two sultans — the impostor Abd al-Ghaffar and Tursun-Muhammad.
+Among the political rivals of Esim Khan, sources particularly highlight two sultans — the impostor Abd al-Ghaffar and Tursun-Muhammad.
 The story of the first is described in the work Musakhkhir al-bilad by Muhammad-Yar ibn Arab Katagan.
-The events he describes took place after the death of Shibanid Abdullah and his successor Abd al-Mumin, during the reign of Janid Baki-Muhammad in Mawarannahr and Yeshim Khan in Kazakhstan.
+The events he describes took place after the death of Shibanid Abdullah and his successor Abd al-Mumin, during the reign of Janid Baki-Muhammad in Mawarannahr and Esim Khan in Kazakhstan.

 In the autumn of 1603, corresponding to the Year of the Leopard, the Karakalpaks in Turkestan enthroned a man, proclaiming him Abd al-Ghaffar Sultan—allegedly the son of Shibanid Baba Sultan.
-In response, Yeshim Khan, Bahadur Sultan, and other Kazakh sultans gathered an army and marched from Tashkent and Sayram to confront the impostor.
+In response, Esim Khan, Batyr Sultan, and other Kazakh sultans gathered an army and marched from Tashkent and Sayram to confront the impostor.
 The battle lasted twelve days, but on the thirteenth day, the Kazakh army suffered defeat.
 As a result, the impostor Abd al-Ghaffar Sultan seized Turkestan, Sayram, Tashkent, Ahsikent, and Andijan, making Tashkent his capital.

-Battle of Karakamysh

 In the spring of 1605, the Year of the Hare, he left Tashkent and set up camp in the clearing of Kara-Kamysh, about three to four kilometers from the city gates.
-At the same time, Yeshim and Bahadur, who had marched with their army from Ala-Tag to fight the impostor Abd al-Ghaffar, approached the outskirts of Tashkent.
+At the same time, Esim and Batyr, who had marched with their army from Ala-Tag to fight the impostor Abd al-Ghaffar, approached the outskirts of Tashkent.
 They captured a prisoner who revealed important information.

-Learning about the situation of the impostor Abd al-Ghaffar, Yeshim and Bahadur launched a sudden attack on the camp in Kara-Kamysh at dawn.
+Learning about the situation of the impostor Abd al-Ghaffar, Esim and Batyr launched a sudden attack on the camp in Kara-Kamysh at dawn.
 The impostor was still asleep.
 Awakened by the sound of galloping horses, he ran out of his tent in fear.
-At that moment, Yeshim Khan appeared and pierced his stomach with a massive saber.
-Yeshim Khan defeated Abd al-Ghaffar, after which the Kazakhs regained control over the Syr Darya cities, Tashkent, and Fergana.
+At that moment, Esim Khan appeared and pierced his stomach with a massive saber.
+Esim Khan defeated Abd al-Ghaffar, after which the Kazakhs regained control over the Syr Darya cities, Tashkent, and Fergana.